-are form audits and reviews of operations and programs to ascertain whether resources employed efficiently and effectively 2 and results of operations are consistent and ned with goals and objectives.
-Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5" ain reasonable assurance that controls are adequate, activities are compliant with s, regulations, and policies, and risk mitigation efforts are effective. ist management in the identification of operational areas where increased efficiency / result in cost savings. adec form reviews and evaluations of the system of internal controls to ensure controls are quate.
-Determine compliance with relevant State and Federal Regulations, policy, generally accepted accounting principles. post cont vide management advisory services during the planning, design, development, and t-implementation of significant computer systems to reasonably ensure adequate trols are implemented, documentation is complete, systems are thoroughly tested ore implementation, and projected benefits are realized.
-Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5" com cont form reviews of contractual agreements to ensure the propriety of payments and apliance with significant contract provisions.
-Review the books and records of tractors, where appropriate, to validate charges and identify any potential over ments. vide management advisory services and perform audits and reviews as requested by hagement and the Board of Trustees. ow-up to reasonably ensure remediation actions for reported issues have been lemented and are effective. ( Commented [CJJ3]: Just moved, no other change. icipate in special projects and problem-solving task teams formed by the niversity when applicable. the 1 Risk form annual risk assessments and develop an audit plan that considers the results of risk assessment.
-The audit plan will be presented to the Audit, Compliance, and & Committee for approval.
-Significant deviation from the approved audit plan will eported to the Audit, Compliance, and Risk Committee through periodic activity orts. nitor and evaluate the effectiveness of the University's and related entities' risk nagement and governance processes.
-Review Dat 2 tes: 10/2020.
+- Perform audits and reviews of operations and programs to ascertain whether resources are employed efficiently and effectively and results of operations are consistent and aligned with goals and objectives. - Obtain reasonable assurance that controls are adequate, activities are compliant with laws, regulations, and policies, and risk mitigation efforts are effective. - Assist management in the identification of operational areas where increased efficiency may result in cost savings. - Perform reviews and evaluations of the system of internal controls to ensure controls are adequate.
+Determine compliance with relevant State and Federal Regulations, policy, and generally accepted accounting principles. - Provide management advisory services during the planning, design, development, and post-implementation of significant computer systems, to reasonably ensure adequate controls are implemented, documentation is complete, systems are thoroughly tested before implementation, and projected benefits are realized. - Perform reviews of contractual agreements to ensure the propriety of payments and compliance with significant contract provisions.
+Review the books and records of contractors, where appropriate, to validate charges and identify any potential over payments. - Provide management advisory services and perform audits and reviews as requested by management and the Board of Trustees. - Follow-up to reasonably ensure remediation actions for reported issues have been implemented and are effective. - Participate in special projects and problem-solving task teams formed by the Uuniversity when applicable. - Perform annual risk assessments and develop an audit plan that considers the results of the risk assessment.
+The audit plan will be presented to the Audit, Compliance, and Risk Committee for approval.
+Significant deviation from the approved audit plan will be reported to the Audit, Compliance, and Risk Committee through periodic activity reports. - Monitor and evaluate the effectiveness of the University's and related entities' risk management and governance processes.